Panda Express Beijing Beef Copycat Recipe

 Instructions

-• Thinly slice the flank steak against the grain into thin 1/4 inch slices and add it to a medium bowl.
+• Thinly slice the flank steak against the grain into 1/4-inch strips and place them in a medium bowl.

-• Combine all the Sauce ingredients in a small bowl, whisk and set aside.
+• Combine all the Sauce ingredients in a small bowl, whisk to combine, and set aside.

-• Heat a medium-small saucepan with the 1 cup of canola oil on medium-high and once the oil is hot, using the last two tablespoons of cornstarch toss the beef one last time and shake off any excess cornstarch.
+• Heat a medium-sized heavy-duty saucepan over medium-high heat with 1 cup of canola oil.
+Once the oil is hot, toss the beef with the last 2 tablespoons of cornstarch, then shake off any excess.
 Fry the beef in small batches, 2-3 minutes.
 Set aside.

-• Heat a large pan or wok on high heat and add two tablespoons of the leftover oil from the beef.
+• Heat a large pan or wok over high heat and add 2 tablespoons of leftover beef fat.

-• Add the onion and bell pepper and cook for 2-3 minutes, until it just starts caramelizing on the edges.
+• Add the onion and bell pepper, cooking for 2-3 minutes until they begin to caramelize at the edges.

-• Add the garlic and ginger in and continue to cook a few more seconds until fragrant.
+• Add the garlic and ginger, and continue cooking for a few more seconds until fragrant.

 • Remove the veggies and set aside.